GinnyMaive/gts-ginnys-tonic/README.md

 Especially the base URL my girl.

+### cleanup: way better logging and data export

+Logs need to be way less all over the place.
+Additionally commands like `moots` could export JSON of the various lists of data they loaded.
+Not necessarily used as a cache, but would allow a more structured way to look at followers/following/etc.

 ### probably won't happen: ginnys tonic as a service

 For some of these commands, allowing other users to login to their instance without self-configuration